sitedata/checklyhq.com/site/content/why-checkly/_index.md

       description: "Be the first one to know when things break or slow down."
       icon: "/why-checkly/bell.svg"
     - title: Less downtime
-      description: "Immediately take action shorten your time to recover."
+      description: "Immediately take action and shorten your time to recover."
       icon: "/why-checkly/smiley.svg"
 videosection:
-  title: "Plug and play"
+  title: "Monitoring has never been easier"
   description: >-
-    Checkly is easy in any regard.
+    Checkly is easy to use across the board.
 The intuitive UI lets you create checks seamlessly.
 From signup to running your first checks, it will only take you a few minutes.
   video: "/why-checkly/plugandplay_amazon_nobars.mp4"
 codes:
   title: Flexible and programmable
   description: >-
     Checkly is built with the developer in mind.
 While easy to use, it comes with flexible and powerful features for in-depth monitoring.
 Cover complex E2E scenarios using JavaScript.
-Adapt checks with Node.js-based setup and teardown scripts.
+Adapt checks with Node.js-based setup & teardown scripts.
 integrates:
   title: Integrates with your workflow
   description: >-
     Checkly natively integrates with the tools you love.
 Trigger checks from Github and Vercel, manage checks with Terraform, and get alerts via Slack, Pagerduty, Discord, and more.
 Something is missing?
 Use our top-notch webhooks to build your own integration!
   image: "/why-checkly/integrates@2x.png"
 monitor:
-  title: Monitor as code
+  title: Monitoring as code
   description: >-
     We support a git-based workflow to create and manage large suites.
 Use our best in class Terraform provider to configure synthetic and API monitoring as part of your existing infrastructure codebase.
   image: "/why-checkly/monitor@2x.png"
 alerting:
-  title: Reliable alerting
+  title: Reliable
   description: >-
-    We support a git-based workflow to create and manage large suites.
-Use our best in class Terraform provider to configure synthetic and API monitoring as part of your existing infrastructure codebase.
+    Being called at night when things go sideways - and only then! - is key.
+We use reliable frameworks to run millions of checks every day.
+Checkly has deep-grained alerting with distributed auto retries to separate the signal from the noise.
   icon: "/why-checkly/code.svg"
 open:
   title: Open
   description: >-
     Checkly runs on open-source and integrates with popular open-source tools.
-We are supporting Puppeteer and Playwright for reliable and blazing fast E2E tests and synthetic monitoring executions.
+We are supporting Puppeteer and Playwright for reliable and blazing fast E2E tests and synthetic monitoring.
   icon: "/why-checkly/smiley.svg"
 testimonial:
   author: Connor Hicks